Two farmers share their approaches

 Streamlined farm management

-Over the last couple of years, Jack has been looking for a way to keep track of his day-to-day tasks and decisions on his farm and consulting operations.
+Over the last few years, Jack has been looking for a way to keep track of his day-to-day tasks and decisions on his farm and consulting operations.

 “I needed a tool that could help me keep track of everything going on,” he says.

-He found Granular, a farm-management platform founded two years ago.
+He found Granular, a farm-management platform.
 It helps him keep track of his day-to-day activities and keeps him connected with his employees, suppliers and partners.

 “We’re growing six different crops,” he says.
 “I sometimes find it impossible to remember what I did yesterday, much less three months ago.
 Granular helps me stay on top of things.”